panaverse/learn-generative-ai/05_microservices/01_what_is_a_microservices_application/readme.md

 # What is a microservices application?

+A **microservices application** is a **distributed program** composed of many small services that collaborate to achieve the features and functionality of the overall project.

 A **microservices application** is a software application built using the **microservices architecture**.
 This architecture involves breaking down the application into **small, independent services** that each perform a specific function.
 These services are:

 * **Independently deployable:** Each service can be deployed, updated, and scaled independently without affecting other parts of the application.